Singapore City Map

 KēSa House

 When you travel as much as we do, it can be challenging to live out of a suitcase.
 Rarely have we felt as relaxed and at home as we felt at KēSa House.
 We stayed here an entire week, and really felt like we had enough time to settle in.
-We stayed in an Entertain room and loved having our own private terrace – this amenity truly made us feel at home, whether we were reading a book and taking in the sun, or having friends over for some natural wine.
+We loved having our own private terrace – this amenity truly made us feel at home, whether we were reading a book and enjoying the sun, or having friends over for natural wine.
 But it's the beautifully-designed common areas like the living room, the fully-equipped kitchen with an espresso machine and sparkling water on tap, and the self-service laundry room (free for guests!) that really make you feel like you can stay for a while.
 KēSa House is a string of old shophouses – the historic exterior has been preserved, while the inside has been beautifully renovated.
-It's conveniently located in the heart of Chinatown, right next to Burnt Ends and Potato Head Singapore.
-A great base to explore Singapore hawker centers as well as restaurants.
+It's conveniently located in the heart of Chinatown – a great base to explore Singapore hawker centers as well as restaurants.

 Cure